 For the crust:

-- Add the flour, sugar and salt to the bowl of your food processor (or a large bowl if you're making the dough by hand).
+- Add the flour, sugar, and salt to the bowl of your food processor (or a large bowl if you're making the dough by hand).

-- Turn the food processor on low speed and add the chunks of cold butter one at a time while the food processor runs until all the butter is added and the mixture resembles coarse crumbs.If making by hand, use a pastry blender or your hands to work the butter into the dough until the mixture is crumbly.
+- Turn the food processor on low speed and add the chunks of cold butter one at a time while the food processor runs, until all the butter is added and the mixture resembles coarse crumbs.If making by hand, use a pastry blender or your hands to work the butter into the dough until the mixture is crumbly.
 Try not to handle the butter too much (the heat from your hands will soften it) – use quick movements and don't worry if some larger chunks of butter still remain.

-- Add the lemon juice and the water slowly as the food processor runs on low, just until the dough comes together and pulls away from the sides of the bowl.
+- Slowly add the lemon juice and the water as the food processor runs on low, just until the dough comes together and pulls away from the sides of the bowl.
 Depending on the weather and even on the brand of flour, I use anywhere between 5 and 8 tablespoons of water.
 If making by hand, use your hands to form the dough gently and quickly using just enough water for the dough to come together.

 - Dump the rough dough onto the counter and divide the dough into two disc shapes and wrap each one separately in plastic wrap, placing it in the fridge to chill for 45 minutes or overnight.